admantium-sg/coline/README.md

-# JSC - JavaScript Command Line Interface
+# Coline - JavaScript Command Line Interface

 Slim and reusable framework to define command line applications with a top-level interface and several question-answer dialogs.